RoaringBitmap/RoaringBitmap/README.md

 * ``./gradlew test `` will run the tests
 * ``./gradlew :roaringbitmap:test --tests TestIterators.testIndexIterator4`` runs just the test `TestIterators.testIndexIterator4`; `./gradlew -i :roaringbitmap:test --tests TestRoaringBitmap.issue623` runs just the test `issue623` in the class ` TestRoaringBitmap` while printing out to the console.
 * ``./gradlew  bsi:test --tests BufferBSITest.testEQ``  run just the test `BufferBSITest.testEQ` in the `bsi` submodule
-* ``./gradlew checkstyleMain`` will check that you abide by the code style and that the code compiles.
-We enforce a strict style so that there is no debate as to the proper way to format the code.

 IntelliJ and Eclipse